 Breast Cancer Statistics

-- 1 in 8 women will develop invasive breast cancer over the course of her lifetime.
+- About 1 in 8 American women (12%) will develop invasive breast cancer over the course of her lifetime.

 - Caucasian women are slightly more likely to develop breast cancer than African-American women.
 However, in women under 45, breast cancer is more common in African-American than Caucasian women.
 The risk of developing and dying from breast cancer is lower in Asian, Hispanic and Native-American women.